-

 Cook Time30-45 minutes

-Salmon with fresh dill, eggs, capers, sour cream & lemon juice makes a tasty & beautiful brunch dish!
+Salmon with fresh dill, eggs, capers, sour cream, and a splash of lemon juice makes for a delicious and beautiful brunch dish or appetizer.

 Ingredients